SweetysimA/Sharing-Books/README.md

 In an iterative model, the process starts with some of the software specifications and develops the first version of the software.
 After the first version, if there is a need to change the software, then a new version of the software is created with a new iteration.
 It will repeat until the deployment of the software.

+An iterative model of sharing books refers to a process where sharing and distributing books is done in a repetitive and incremental manner, with each iteration allowing for feedback and improvement.
+Here are the steps of an iterative model for sharing books among readers:
 Below are the steps involved in an iterative model for sharing books among readers-

 ## 1. Identifying Requirements:
-    <strong>i</strong> Gathering initial requirements which may involve discussions         with stakeholders,potential users,and other relevant parties.
+   <strong>i.</strong> Gathering initial requirements which may involve discussions with stakeholders,potential users,and other relevant parties.
-    <strong>ii</strong> Identifying the basic features such as user registration,book       cataloging,search capabilities,user reviews, and sharing options.
+   <strong>ii.</strong> Identifying the basic features such as user registration,book cataloging,search capabilities,user reviews, and sharing options.

 ## 2. Planning the iterations:
    <strong>i.</strong> Breaking down the overall development into a series of smaller